 Give agents tools to proactively serve customers

 High-touch service calls require more personalized service, but it pays off — 64% of customers say providing an excellent customer experience strengthens their loyalty.
-We recommend adding an “order on behalf of” (OOBO) capability for your customer service reps, to empower them to help your shoppers at the highest level.
+We recommend adding an “order on behalf of” (OOBO) capability to empower customer service representatives (CSRs) to help your shoppers at the highest level.